nasd4q/while-preparing-for-ocp/REMEMBERTHIS.md

 * From Java official tutorial : If a client (ie the one who calls the method) can reasonably be expected to recover from an exception, make it a checked exception.
 If a client cannot do anything to recover from the exception, make it an unchecked exception.
 * Errors are never thrown by the programmer explicitly.
 They are thrown by the JVM automatically upon encountering serious issues (ex : OutOfMemoryError or StackOverflowError).
 They do not necessarily indicate a programming bug.
 * RuntimeExceptions such as NullPointerException, IndexOutOfBoundsException indicate that there is a coding error in the program.
 Ideally, instead of catching the exception, code should be fixed.
+* A NullPointerException will be thrown if the expression given to the throw statement results in a null pointer.

 #### `import`